UnknownSilence/MyRemind/README.md

 Sign up through the Trilio website and simply change the variables in the index.js file to match your given authKey, ID, and Phone respectively.

-Repackage the app through the dev console with npm run-script build.: This will reassemble the application configured for your account and ready for use.
+Repackage the app through the dev console with npm run-script build: This will reassemble the application configured for your account and ready for use.
 ------------------------------------------------------------------------------------------------